 Inspire Planner will allow you to save your change.
 However, the next time you make an update to any of your project tasks (i.e. establishing baselines, defining non-working days, etc), the Inspire Planner Scheduling Engine will recalculate and plot your tasks according to the predecessor relationships you've defined.
 This means it will move Project Kick-off Meeting back to where it should be - with the same start date as it's predecessor since they have a Start-to-Start relationship.

-Therefore, when in Manual scheduling mode, if you need to adjust your Project Task dates where they violate your predecessor relationships, you need to add Lag/Lead Time to it's predecessor.
-This prevents the Inspire Planner Scheduling Engine from moving it back since it recognizes the Lag/Lead time.
+Therefore, when in Manual scheduling mode, if you need to adjust your Project Task dates where they violate your predecessor relationships, you need to add Lag/Lead Time to it's predecessor or manually add Constraints.
+This prevents the Inspire Planner Scheduling Engine from moving it back since it recognizes the Lag/Lead time and/or Constraint you specify.

 In the example below, notice that when we added a lag of 10 days to the predecessor, it moved the Start Date of Project Kick-off Meeting to 10 days from the Start Date of its predecessor - Prepare Kick-off Presentation.
 The Inspire Planner Scheduling Engine considers the lag time when calculating and plotting task dates so it will not move it back despite the Start-to-Start predecessor relationship.

-When the scheduling mode is Automatic, you get a prompt when you make a change to your tasks that violate your predecessors (dependencies).
+When the scheduling mode is Automatic, when you create new Tasks, the Task Duration, Start and Finish Dates are blank by default.
+They will automatically calculate when you start populating Dates and defining Task dependencies.
+You will also get a prompt when you make a change to your tasks that violate your predecessors (dependencies).

 When in Automatic scheduling mode, if we move Project Kick-off Meeting (B) to have a different Start Date that Prepare Kick-off Meeting (A), we get a prompt that lets us know that the change we are making no longer aligns with the Start-to-Start predecessor relationship defined between them.